realA10001986/Flux-Capacitor/README.md

 - Power-up the FC, enter the Config Portal, re-enable _Save secondary settings on SD_, and click "SAVE".

 This procedure ensures that all your settings are copied from the old to the new SD card.

+#### Hardware configuration settings

+##### &#9654; Use 'GPIO14' for box lights

+Normally, [box lights](#box-lighting) are connected to the "Box LED" connectors.
+Check this option if your box lights are instead connected to the "GPIO14" connector.

+##### &#9654; Use speed knob by default

+Check this if your FC has a pot for chasing speed selection and you want to use this pot.
+Note that if this option is checked, commands regarding chasing speed from the remote control are ignored.

+##### &#9654; Disable supplied IR remote control

+Check this to disable the supplied remote control; the FC will only accept commands from a learned IR remote (if applicable).

+Note that this only disables the supplied remote, unlike [IR locking](#locking-ir-control), where IR commands from any known remote are ignored.

 ## Appendix B: LED signals